kgmt0/megapixels/README.md

 * `main.c` contains the entry point and UI portion of the application.
 * `quickpreview.c` implements fast preview functionality, including debayering, color correction, rotation, etc.
 * `io_pipeline.c` implements all IO interaction with V4L2 devices in a separate thread to prevent blocking.
-* `process_pipeline.c` implements all process done on captured images, including launching post-processing
+* `process_pipeline.c` implements all process done on captured images, including launching post-processing.
 * `pipeline.c` Generic threaded message passing implementation based on glib, used to implement the pipelines.
-* `camera.c` V4L2 abstraction layer to make working with cameras easier
+* `camera.c` V4L2 abstraction layer to make working with cameras easier.
-* `device.c` V4L2 abstraction layer for devices
+* `device.c` V4L2 abstraction layer for devices.

 The primary image pipeline consists of the main application, the IO pipeline and the process pipeline.
 The main application sends commands to the IO pipeline,